TileDB-Inc/TileDB-Go/README.md

 `Array.DeleteFragments` is deprecated in favor of `tiledb.DeleteFragments` which binds to `C.tiledb_array_delete_fragments_v2` the preferred method to delete fragments in TileDB 2.18.0.

+### 0.30.3

+All deprecated APIs in TileDB-Go are removed as the corresopnding C-APIs will be removed in the following TileDB release.